 - The realities of working as a hospital lawyer

 More about Meredith & Jessie:

-Meredith P. Field is an assistant Sociology professor at Alfred University and the lead author on an article in the current issue of Obstetrics & Gynecology, which analyzes OBGYNS’ experiences with, and perspectives on, how Ohio's abortion-restrictive regulatory landscape affects their health care practices.
+Meredith P. Field is an assistant Sociology professor at Alfred University and the lead author of an article in the current issue of Obstetrics & Gynecology, which analyzes OBGYNS’ experiences with, and perspectives on, how Ohio's abortion-restrictive regulatory landscape affects their health care practices.

 Meredith completed one year as the OPEN Postdoctoral Research Fellow in the Department of Sociology at the University of Cincinnati.
-She earned her dual title PhD in Rural Sociology, and Women’s and Gender Studies at Pennsylvania State University.
+She earned her dual-title PhD in Rural Sociology and Women’s and Gender Studies at Pennsylvania State University.

 Inspired by her volunteer work as a reproductive health community educator and organizer in rural Central Pennsylvania, Meredith attended graduate school and is now trained as both a rural sociologist and a feminist sociologist.
-Her research program centers around issues of equity and access in healthcare.
+Her research program centers around issues of equity and access to healthcare.